 With existing antibiotic treatments rapidly becoming obsolete, Helperby’s unique antibiotic technology outsmarts highly resistant bacteria by combining ARBs with old antibiotics such as colistin, to create a new and sustainable commercially viable generation of therapies.

 Anthony qualified as a medical practitioner at St Thomas’ Hospital Medical School, University of London.
-He worked as a Medical Research Council training fellow with Professor Denis Mitchison who developed randomised clinical trials, antibiotic combination therapies and short-course chemotherapy in tuberculosis.
+He worked as a Medical Research Council training fellow with Professor Dennis Mitchison who developed randomised clinical trials, antibiotic combination therapies and short-course chemotherapy in tuberculosis.